 The easiest way to tell the difference between the two types of walls is to bring in a professional to do it for you.
 Every external wall of your home is usually load-bearing.
 If you have a home with two or more stories, walls that are stacked directly above one another also may be load-bearing.
 A load-bearing wall can have joists running perpendicular above it, or struts at an angle to support the roof and ceiling.
 Another way to tell if a wall is load-bearing is to check for continuous footing underneath the wall which can usually only be seen in the crawlspace.

 Absolutely.
 While some people may tell you that you can tear down a load-bearing wall yourself, this is not a DIY project.
 Removing a load-bearing wall on your own can result in all sorts of costly mistakes, which can damage your home’s structure considerably.
-Hire a licensed and professional contractor and engineer to ensure the structural integrity of your home is in good hands.
+Hire a licensed and professional engineer to ensure the structural integrity of your home is in good hands.

 Tearing down a load-bearing wall needs a lot more planning than tearing down a partition wall.
 Besides the structural aspect, often there are many other essentials like pipes and electrical wires in the walls, which further complicates the process.
 You may also need to hire a plumber and electrician in addition to an engineer.
 If you are removing a load-bearing wall on an upper floor, this will also require modifications to the structure of the floor(s) below it to continue the load path to the foundation.